langleyfoxall/technologies/platforms/cloudflare/dns-management.md

 is a AWS requirement.
 ![DNS tab](images/dns-management/add-s3-bucket.png "DNS tab")

 2. You can now update your frameworks configuration to use the new DNS record we created.
-For this example we will use laravel and update the `.env` file to include the following.
+For this example we will use Laravel and update the `.env` file to include the following.

 `AWS_URL=files.example.com.s3.amazonaws.com`

+##